tunnckoCoreLabs/dush/README.md

 - [unfetch](https://www.npmjs.com/package/unfetch): Bare minimum fetch polyfill in 500 bytes | [homepage](https://github.com/developit/unfetch "Bare minimum fetch polyfill in 500 bytes")

 ## Contributing
 Pull requests and stars are always welcome.
-For bugs and feature requests, [please create an issue](https://github.com/tunnckoCore/dush/issues/new).
+For bugs and feature requests, [please create an issue][open-issue-url].
-Please read the [contributing guidelines](CONTRIBUTING.md) for advice on opening issues, pull requests, and coding standards.
+Please read the [contributing guidelines][contributing-url] for advice on opening issues, pull requests, and coding standards.
-If you need some help and can spent some cash, feel free to [contact me at CodeMentor.io](https://www.codementor.io/tunnckocore?utm_source=github&utm_medium=button&utm_term=tunnckocore&utm_campaign=github) too.
+If you need some help and can spent some cash, feel free to [contact me at CodeMentor.io][codementor-url] too.

 **In short:** If you want to contribute to that project, please follow these things

-1. Please DO NOT edit [README.md](README.md), [CHANGELOG.md](CHANGELOG.md) and [.verb.md](.verb.md) files.
+1. Please DO NOT edit [README.md](README.md), [CHANGELOG.md][changelogmd-url] and [.verb.md](.verb.md) files.
 See ["Building docs"](#building-docs) section.
 2. Ensure anything is okey by installing the dependencies and run the tests.
 See ["Running tests"](#running-tests) section.
 3. Always use `npm run commit` to commit changes instead of `git commit`, because it is interactive and user-friendly.
 It uses [commitizen][] behind the scenes, which follows Conventional Changelog idealogy.
 4. Do NOT bump the version in package.json.
 For that we use `npm run release`, which is [standard-version][] and follows Conventional Changelog idealogy.